pypa/setuptools/docs/userguide/datafiles.rst

    with open(data_path, 'r') as data_file:
         ...

-However, this manipulation isn't compatible with PEP 302-based import hooks, including importing from zip files and Python Eggs.
+However, this manipulation isn't compatible with :pep:`302`-based import hooks, including importing from zip files and Python Eggs.
 It is strongly recommended that, if you are using data files, you should use :mod:`importlib.resources` to access them.
 In this case, you would do something like this: